8bit-peter/Zombie-Game-JS/readme.md

 ![Zombie](http://www.wdrfree.com/public/demos/animatespritekeyframes/walkingdead.png)

 Use your mouse and "shoot" the zombie - you have to hit one twice to delete it from the screen.

+# H1

+You can view the game by following this link: https://8bit-peter.github.io/Zombie-Game-JS/